ZephyrTransport/governance/DRAFT governance.md

 However, technical decision-making authority regarding the content and direction of the individual projects is assigned to each respective project management committee.

 The board is initially composed by seven individuals, elected by the members of the foundation.
-Two members of the board are elected every year.
+Two to three members of the board are elected every year.

 #### PROJECT MANAGEMENT COMMITTEES (PMC)
 The Project Management Committees are established by resolution of the Board, to be responsible for the active management of one or more communities, which are also identified by resolution of the Board.